-1.2.3 Route Screening Methodology - Roads
+1.3 Route Screening Methodology - Roads

-In order to comprehensively demonstrate the varying characteristics of the roads and to record the actual visibility in comparison to the theoretical visibility, a methodology was developed.
+In order to comprehensively demonstrate the varying characteristics of the roads and to record the actual visibility in comparison to the theoretical visibility represented by the ZTV maps, a route screening methodology was developed.
 This is termed Route Screening Analysis and it was undertaken from all roads within a five-kilometre radius of the optimised turbines that have theoretical visibility indicated by the ZTV map.

 Route Screening Analysis as its name suggests considers the actual visibility of the proposed wind farm from surrounding roads.
-Within 5km of the proposed development, the area generally comprises upland forested areas, agricultural land, a network of trees and hedgerows, and settlements.
+Within five kilometres of the proposed development, the area generally comprises upland forested areas, agricultural land, a network of trees and hedgerows, and settlements.
 In order to get a clearer understanding of visibility and screening, and to bridge the gap for the assessor between the computer-generated ZTV maps and the actual nature of visibility in the study area, Route Screening Analysis was undertaken.

 Within a five-kilometre radius of the proposed development site boundary, each route with theoretical visibility was driven, with notes taken on screening, views, and the direction of the views to the proposed development.
-The Route Screening Analysis was undertaken in August 2019 at a time when most vegetation was in full foliage.
+The Route Screening Analysis was undertaken in October 2019 at a time when most vegetation was still in full foliage.